QuickBooks · Consulting

 A new CPA found problems

-The most common consulting engagement trigger: new CPA or CFO reviews the QuickBooks file and identifies structural problems — wrong equity treatment, inconsistent COGS methodology, payroll items posting to wrong accounts, bank reconciliation drift.
+A common consulting engagement trigger: a new CPA or CFO reviews the QuickBooks file and identifies structural problems — an inflated Undeposited Funds balance from payments received but never matched to a deposit, opening-balance-equity left uncleared, inconsistent COGS treatment, payroll items posting to the wrong liability accounts, or bank reconciliation drift where the cleared balance no longer ties to the statement.
 The configuration needs expert repair and ongoing oversight.

 Six advisory areas, one ongoing retainer.